verhas/jamal/README.md

 Scopes are opened by many things, like macro start, including a file.
 You can close a scope using the macro `end` that was opened with a matching `begin`.
 You cannot and should not close a scope using `end` that was opened by something else.
-For example, you can not get into the scope of the including class putting a pairless `end` macro into an included file.
+For example, you cannot get into the scope of the including file putting a pair-less `end` macro into the included file.
 This will trigger a processing error.

 ### `define`<a name="define">
 since 1.0.0 (core)